Dyslexia Work Group

 Dyslexia means a specific learning disorder that is neurological in origin and that is characterized by unexpected difficulties with accurate or fluent word recognition and by poor spelling and decoding abilities that are not consistent with the person's intelligence, motivation, and sensory capabilities.
 These difficulties typically result from a deficit in the phonological components of language that is often unexpected in relation to other cognitive abilities.
 Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge.

 In Shoreline, we have convened a Dyslexia Work Group, including parents, teachers, and administrators from around the district.
-Our goal this year is to build awareness and understanding of dyslexia and begin plans for staff training in preparation for 2021-22.
-At our first meeting on November 29, Wired for Reading creator, Laura Rogan, shared Dyslexia 101 to get us started on our learning journey.
+Our goal is to build awareness and understanding of dyslexia and prepare for implementation in 2021-22.